 DATES & PROGRAMS:

-April 17 to April 24, 2024
+April 23 to April 30, 2026

 TO REGISTER: Register Now →

-If we are fully booked, we recommend that you fill out our Wait List & Early Notification form.
+If we are fully booked, we recommend you fill out our Wait List & Early Notification form.
 If we have cancellations, we will contact you.
 You can also choose to ensure that you get early notification about this event for the following year.

-A $500 per-person non-refundable deposit is due upon registration.
+A $500 per person non-refundable deposit is due upon registration.
 Questions?
 Contact us.

 LOCATION: Bozeman, MT